vzcaffaro/programming-languages-2020/README.md

 Warning: Many of these links are to talks, videos, articles and blogs that do not represent carefully researched peer-reviewed authoritative expert consensus.
 Do not take opinions for granted but as an invitation to critical thinking.

+- Unison is a new programming language based on the idea of [content-addressed code](https://www.unisonweb.org/docs/tour).
+Search the linked tour for "functional" to see why it is important for Unison to be a pure functional programming language.
+I only worked through the tour sofar, but it looks very interesting.

 - Rust's concept of [Ownership](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html) strikes a balance between C-style memory allocation and Java-style garbage collection.
-For more on how Rust combines imperative with functional features see eg the blog [Is Rust a functional programming language?](https://www.fpcomplete.com/blog/2018/10/is-rust-functional/)
+This ideas is related to [linear type systems](https://arxiv.org/pdf/1710.09756).
+For more on how Rust combines imperative with functional features see eg the blog [Is Rust a functional programming language?](https://www.fpcomplete.com/blog/2018/10/is-rust-functional/).

 - Charles Scalfani on Haskell: He writes from the point of view of a software engineer who had to learn Haskell the hard way.
 I first came across his article [Goodbye, Object Oriented Programming](https://medium.com/@cscalfani/goodbye-object-oriented-programming-a59cda4c0e53#.p6vn7xvdj).
 His [more recent articles](https://medium.com/@cscalfani) contain more lessons about how and why to learn Haskell.